7PAM2015-0509-2023-Team4/Kaggle-Challenge/README.md

 <img src="Image_01.jpg" alt="" width="400" height="300">
 </div>

-Training data: Personal records for about two-thirds (~8700) of the passengers, are used as training data.
+<b>Training data:</b> Personal records for about two-thirds (~8700) of the passengers, are used as training data.
 Passenger details of the following features are given in the train.csv file.

 <ul>
 <li>PassengerId - A unique Id for each passenger.
 Each Id takes the form gggg_pp where gggg indicates a group the passenger is travelling with and pp is their number within the group.
 People in a group are often family members, but not always.</li>